White Noise (Disclosure song): Critical reception

 Freddie Holmes of The Underclassed gave the track a mixed review, stating that "It's a great track nonetheless, especially to someone that hasn't heard any of either group's previous material, but my superfan standpoint has rendered me to be overly critical".

 Billboard named it the eighth greatest song of 2013.
 The website wrote about the song, "In a year in which Disclosure and AlunaGeorge watched their audiences and cultural cache grow exponentially, the two duos' wiry, icy-cool collaboration represented a high point for each".

 Commercial performance

 The song entered at number 28 on the UK Singles Chart.
 The following week, it climbed 26 places to number two on the chart, beaten to the top by "Thrift Shop" by Macklemore & Ryan Lewis, featuring Wanz.

 Live performances

 At the 2014 BRIT Awards, Disclosure and Lorde performed an electro version of Lorde's song "Royals", which transitioned into "White Noise", for which AlunaGeorge appeared on stage.
 The "Royals/White Noise" performance was released at iTunes Stores by the BRIT Awards on 19 February 2014; proceeds from its sales went to the charity War Child.

 Music video

-The song's music video has a security guard and he starts in an abandoned warehouse.
+The music video for White Noise was filmed in Detroit, and follows a security guard assigned to patrol various abandoned buildings.
+The Detroit skyline is visible in one scene, and another scene features Michigan Central Station prominently.